sunilparajuli/openimis-be-claim_py/README.md

 * verify_quantities: Defines whether the system must check the service & sub-services prices or not.
   * If the packagetype of the service is flat fee bundle, the system checks if claim_detail.price_adjusted or claim_detail.price_asked is higher than the price of the service.
 If it's the case, the final price of the claim becomes the price of the service.
   * On the other hand, if the service type is Fee-for-service bundle then the system checks all the sub-services of the claim to find out if the qty_provided of the sub-service is indeed equal to the qty_displayed of the claimserviceservice or if the qty_provided of the sub-item is indeed equal to the qty_displayed of the claimserviceitem.
 If all are not equal then the final price of the claim will be 0.
-  * Also, if this parameter is False, then during the review, the quantities of the sub-services and sub-items will be recalculated, as well as the price_adjusted of the claim.

 ## openIMIS Modules Dependencies
 * core.models.VersionedModel